46 migrants have been found dead inside a semi-truck in San Antonio and 16 have been hospitalized, authorities say | News Channel 3-12

 46 migrants have been found dead inside a semi-truck in San Antonio and 16 have been hospitalized, authorities say

-At least 46 people have been found dead inside of a semi-truck in San Antonio on Monday, according to authorities, in a scene that Mayor Ron Nirenberg called a “horrific human tragedy.”
+At least 46 people were found dead inside of a semi-truck in San Antonio Monday, according to authorities, in a scene that Mayor Ron Nirenberg called a “horrific human tragedy.”

 Earlier on Monday night, city councilwoman Adriana Rocha Garcia referred to the victims as migrants, after she was briefed on the situation by the San Antonio police chief.

-Authorities were alerted to the scene just before 6 p.m. local time, when a worker in a nearby building heard a cry for help, according to San Antonio Police Chief Bill McManus.
+Authorities were alerted to the scene just before 6 p.m., when a worker in a nearby building heard a cry for help, San Antonio Police Chief Bill McManus said at a news conference Monday night.
 The worker found a trailer with doors partially opened and saw a number of people deceased inside, McManus said.

 Sixteen people — 12 adults and four children — have been taken to nearby medical facilities for further care, according to San Antonio Fire Chief Charles Hood.

-Those who were found alive were hot to the touch and suffering from heat stroke and exhaustion, Hood said.
+Those who were found alive were hot to the touch and suffering from heat stroke and exhaustion, Hood said, and were conscious when transported for care.
+There was no sign of water in the refrigerated tractor trailer and no visible working air conditioning unit, he said.

-Three of the migrants found were taken to Methodist Hospital Metropolitan and are in stable condition, according to a spokesperson for Methodist Healthcare.

 High temperatures in the San Antonio area ranged from the high 90s to low 100s on Monday, according to the National Weather Service.